ywelsch/bcverifier/doc/invariant-specification-language.markdown

 ### Correspondence Relation Operator

-The Correspondence Relation operator (~) expects an object from the old library on the left hand side and an object from the new library on the right hand side.
+The Correspondence Relation operator (~) expects two reference values: a value from the old library on the left hand side and a value from the new library on the right hand side.

-An expression `o1 ~ o2` is true when o1 and o2 are in correspondence
-(see [Correspondence Relation](blablub.html#bum)) or if both objects are null.
+An expression `o1 ~ o2` is true if and only if o1 and o2 are two objects in correspondence (see [Correspondence Relation](blablub.html#bum)) or o1 and o2 are both null.

+### Built-in Functions

+	boolean exposed(Object o)

+Returns true when the object o is exposed to the context and false when it is internal to the library.

+	boolean createdByCtxt(Object o)

+Returns true when the object o is created by the context and false when it was created by the library.

 ### Well formed invariants